-This privacy notice (“Notice”) applies to the processing of personal data by Distant Frontiers in connection with the processing of personal data on http://www.distantfrontiers.in/ including any personal data you may provide though the use of the Website when you sign up to receive newsletters, blog posts, register for events or use our contact forms (“Website”).
+This privacy notice (“Notice”) applies to the processing of personal data by Distant Frontiers in connection with the processing of personal data on https://www.distantfrontiers.in/ including any personal data you may provide through the use of the Website when you sign up to receive newsletters, blog posts, register for events or use our contact forms (“Website”).

 References in this Notice to “you” or “your” are references to individuals who use the Website.
 References in this Notice to “we”, “us” or “our” are references to Distant Frontiers.